droidvoider/dirtycow-replacer/Readme.md

 The files in replacedwith/ contain text patchingdon1 through patchingdon4 When you type 'make push' it will compile and these directories, files.txt and replacer will be pushed to /data/local/tmp/
-..still with me?, imagine writing it
+..still with me?,
 **Actual Directions for Example**
-Unzip to a folder, right click and open two terminals in this folder ......tip: if you click one terminal window and then the other both terminal windows remain visible In one terminal window type: make log
+Unzip to a folder, right click and open two terminals in this folder ......tip: if you click one terminal window and then the other both terminal windows remain visible

+In one terminal window type: make log

-In the next terminal window type: make push  <===No errors right? don't proceed on errors adb shell cd data/local/tmp
+In the next terminal window type: make push  <===No errors right?

+adb shell
+then
+cd data/local/tmp
+then
 ./replacer

 **Overview of main project -- Not this project**